WHAT CHARACTERISES 'ALONGSIDERS'? LEARN MORE ABOUT THE ALONGSIDERS DNA!

 At Alongsiders, we work on becoming good at making disciples.
 First of all, by being a disciple ourselves.
 We work to become more and more like the Master - Jesus.

 Purpose is a bit of a broad concept.
-It is about the purpose for which you live, about generosity, but also, for example, about fulfilment.
+It is about the purpose you life for, about generosity, about fulfilment.
 Nobody wants to live for nothing, or just for fun.
-You have ideals, plans and want to go for something, right?
+You have ideas, plans and want to go for something, right?
 That goes much deeper than money and has much more to do with finding your life's purpose.
-The question of why you are who you are.
+This is the question of why you are who you are.
 Your identity.
 From this point of view, generosity also gets its place - we give (ourselves) for something bigger, for something more beautiful.
 For something that goes beyond ourselves.
 We may know that we give our lives for Jesus.
 He has given everything for us - Himself.
 And as His disciples, we now give ourselves to Him.
 He is our Master and Leader.
 He is in control.
 His agenda has become our agenda.
 His passions have become ours.
 We want to learn to see through His eyes and live with the same purpose and generosity as Jesus.

 Before you go any further, a question: